Humaidu/material/Intro-to-git-and-GitHub:-Labs.md

 1. Refresh the HelloWorld project page in your github account.
 What's different?
 1. Read about [MarkDown](https://guides.github.com/features/mastering-markdown/) and improve your readme!

+## 4: Upload all your "Python Intro" answers
+Remember the "Intro to Python" labs from the other day?
+Create a new github repo called "Intro_To_Python", then follow the instructions:
+* Initialise a local git repo in the directory where you kept your code
+* Add a new `remote` repository called origin
+* Stage all the files containing your answers (tip: what does `ls *.py` do?)
+* Commit your files, then `push` them to github (origin)
+* Refresh your web browser to see your code there!

 ## 4: Git questions.
 * Make a change to a local file and stage it.
 What does `git diff` show?
 * What does `git status -s` do?